oliverjam/node-file-server/README.md

 });
 ```

 Run this and you should see something like `<Buffer 53 6f...>` logged.
-This is a memory buffer representing the contents of the file.
+This is a [chunk of memory](https://nodejs.dev/nodejs-buffers) representing the contents of the file.
 If you want to see it represented as a JS string you can pass the file's encoding as the second argument:

 ```js
 const fs = require("fs");